ErwanBarbedor/PlumeScript/readme.md

 #### Enhancement
 - New error message: invalid lua name as parameter name using text token
+- New error message: check if vararg is in last position

 #### Bugfix
 - Restore varargs